 figure 7.
-Object memory before and after the sweep compaction phase a) Generation Scavenging survivor spaces empty.
+Object memory before and after the sweep compaction phase a) Generation Scavenging previously in the survivor area that are still live are also copied, leaving one of the survivor spaces empty.
 Subsequently we keep copying surviving objects from eden and this survivor area into the other and eventually into an old space where they are considered tenured.
 Various refinements in terms of numbers of survivor generations and strategies for moving objects around have been developed.
-An important part of a generation scavenger is a table of those old objects (objects existing in old space) into which new objects (objects existing in eden or a survivor space) have been stored.
+An important part of a generation scavenger is a table of those old objects into which new objects have been stored.
 Each time an object is stored into another, a quick check is done to see if the storee is new and the storand is old; this is simpler than the zero count check needed by a reference counting system.
 If needed, the storand object is added to the table, usually referred to as the remembered set or remembered table.
-This table is used as one of the roots when the search for live objects is performed; each of these objects is scanned and new objects they point to are scavenged.
+This table is used as one of the roots when the search for live objects is performed; each of these objects is scanned and new objects pointed to are scavenged.